I work in modeling and film production and like to share insights into both businesses.

-The main character is a psychiatrist, which is the best choice of profession for the movie because it is not an exact science.
+The main character is a psychiatrist, which is the best choice for the movie because it is not an exact science.
 The psychiatrist industry uses made-up labels to call people "mentally ill" when they are the ones who have all the social and mental problems.

 "The Snarling" - Not One of the Best British Comedies

 Over in the UK is an all-new rage horror movie with comedic undertones.
 Written and directed by Pablo Raybould, The Snarling gives a poke at An American Werewolf and Shawn of the Dead.